MTN reviewing allegations after being named in U.S. complaint

 By Tanishaa Nadkar and Mfuneko Toyana

-JOHANNESBURG, Dec 30 (Reuters) - South African telecoms firm MTN MTNJ.J on Monday said it was reviewing allegations raised in a U.S. complaint which accuses several firms of paying protection money to extremist groups in Afghanistan.
+JOHANNESBURG, Dec 30 (Reuters) - South African telecoms firm MTN MTNJ.J on Monday said it was reviewing allegations raised in a U.S. complaint which accuses several firms of paying protection money to militant Islamist groups in Afghanistan.

 The complaint was filed in the United States District Court in the District of Columbia on Friday.